Fibre – Evolution’s Keystone

 Guyton, A. C. & Hall, J. E. (2016).
 Textbook of Medical Physiology.
 Elsevier.

-Comprehensive overview of fibre’s impact on peristalsis and nutrient absorption in the digestive system.
+Comprehensive overview of gastrointestinal physiology and nutrient absorption in the digestive system.

 Furness, J. B. (2006).
 The Enteric Nervous System.
 Blackwell Publishing.